 If you are looking for good places to hit on someone, that can be wedding parties, bachelorette parties, on a face to face date!
 Be an opportunist, and take a chance at a right go!!

 Some basic good tips when 'hitting on someone' can offer an original compliment.
-Let's be honest - male, female, old, young – everyone loves a compliment, remember details, make them laugh, body language – instigate gentle contact, smile, and look happy.
+Let's be honest - male, female, old, young – everyone loves a compliment, remember details, make them laugh, body language – instigate gentle contact, show your pearly whites, and look happy.
 Smile like Will Smith! ;)

 Make an effort to place yourself in a context where flirting makes social sense—where both parties have made themselves consciously available.
 Consent is sexy.
 And the return on investment is almost certainly going to be higher.